x-tools/xtools/docs/tools/editcounter.rst

 ========

 A 'punchcard' chart showing what days of the week and hours of the day the user made most edits.
-The times are given in the timezone of the Xtools user (and keep in mind that the editing user may also have edited in multiple different timezones).
+The times are given in the timezone of the XTools user (and keep in mind that the editing user may also have edited in multiple different timezones).

 Year counts